-Mental Arithmetic - Students will develop a range of mental calculation skills.
+Students will develop a range of mental calculation skills.
 They will learn to recall number facts and apply these when calculating and problem solving.
-Students will learn their times tables and can practise these using the Times Table Rockstars programme in our primary school.
+Students will learn their times tables and can practise these using the Times Table Rockstars (TTRS) programme in our primary school.
 All children in Key Stage 2 will have a username and password to access TTRS both at home and at school.
+We have daily Maths Meetings in which students practice and embed their knowledge of mathematical facts.